PandaWood/Simple-MAPI.NET/README.md

 using Win32Mapi;

 .
-var mapi = new Mapi();
+var mapi = new SimpleMapi();
 mapi.AddRecipient(name: "bob@gmail.com", addr: null, cc: false);
-mapi.Attach(filepath: "c:\bob.txt")
+mapi.Attach(filepath: "c:\\bob.txt");
-mapi.Send(subject: "a subject", noteText: "a body text")
+mapi.Send(subject: "a subject", noteText: "a body text");
 ```

-I don't use Logon/off() because at least in one case (64-bit Office/Outlook) it just creates a superflous error but sends anyway.

-ie removing the call to Logon() still works.
+I don't use Logon/off() because at least in one case (64-bit Office/Outlook) it just creates a superflous error but sends anyway - ie removing the call to Logon() still works.

+## History

+I was using this source code within the [ExceptionReporter.NET](https://github.com/PandaWood/ExceptionReporter.NET) project.

+It had been copied, with internal attribution, from the article on [Simple-MAPI-NET](https://www.codeproject.com/Articles/2048/Simple-MAPI-NET) from the Code Project site.
+But I noticed that no one else had committed this code a to a repository... so, *me* to the rescue.
+Also I wanted my ExceptionReport.NET library to use a dependency rather than horde all this unrelated code.